-- The option vests over a period of four years in equal annual installments on each of the first four anniversaries of the vesting commencement date (November 12, 2018 for Mr. Jones, November 28, 2016 for Ms. Stott's first grant, May 17, 2018 for Ms. Stott's second grant, January 14, 2019 for Ms. Moran, and February 4, 2019 for Mr. Roszkowski), subject to the executive's continued employment with us through each applicable vesting date.
+The option vests over a period of four years in equal annual installments on each of the first four anniversaries of the vesting commencement date (May 17, 2018 for Ms. Stott, January 14, 2019 for Ms. Moran, and February 4, 2019 for Mr. Roszkowski), subject to the executive's continued employment with us through each applicable vesting date.
 If the executive's employment is terminated without Cause or for Good Reason (each as defined above) within twelve months following the date of a change of control (as defined above), any unvested portion of the option will accelerate and fully vest.
-50% of the option held by Mr. Jones, 25% of the option held by Ms. Moran, 100% of the first option held by Ms. Stott and 50% of the second option held by Ms. Stott have already vested.
+50% of the option held by Mr. Roszkowski, 50% of the option held by Ms. Moran, and 75% of the options held by Ms. Stott have - The restricted stock unit award fully vests on August 7, 2024, subject to Mr. Roszkowski's continued employment.